Punktum-dk/sandbox-environment-specification/README.md

   acceptance flows, and passwords), which are no longer applicable following the transition to registrar management on 1 July 2026
 - Added limitation on creation of registrant managed domains
-- Updated the description of ID-control; references to NemID have been removed
 - Added the General section describing access, data persistence, service releases, and support
 - Updated test data: dk-hostmaster.dk replaced by punktum.dk